miguelcarax/environment-air-quality-measurement/README.md

 A Redis instance it's deployed with the cache app as a lightning-fast cache database for storing the response JSONs

-Like the API backend app, the cache app has beend served alongside a Dockerfile and a `requirements.txt` file for propertly build the application for Cloud Native environments.
+Like the API backend app, the cache app has been served alongside a Dockerfile and a `requirements.txt` file for properly build the application for Cloud Native environments.
 There's also a `config.py` file for this application for configuration management.

 #### Cache data model

 The data model for the cache has been simplified for the purpose of the application.
-The way it deals with stale data it's through a expiration time for the stored data (the cached one).
+The way it deals with stale data it's through an expiration time for the stored data (the cached one).
 It's configured to store the list of JSON with the air quality measurements for only 30s, so every 30 seconds no matter the data it's queried or not it will expire and the next request will force the cache to query the data from API backend.
 This data model does not guarantee consistency against the final data (Postgres).
 The key for the data stored in Redis is a `hash()` of the URL endpoint of the HTTP request, `/air_quality` in this case, this way we assure that there's a unique entry in Redis for each HTTP GET request.

 ### Database

-The relational database choosen for the application it's Postgres.
+The relational database chosen for the application it's Postgres.
 The way the data needed for the API it's initialized is through a native mechanism in the Postgres official docker image.
-It allows the user to upload a `init-script.sh` script to the containerized application for data initilization.
+It allows the user to upload a `init-script.sh` script to the containerized application for data initialization.
 This `init-script.sh` file is responsible for creating a schema and a table for the `air_quality_measurements` data (the `.csv` file in the `postgres` directory), also it creates an user/password credentials for querying this table.

 The table schema is the next: